MingyuYang-Yale/BENG469/Assignment3/2021-03-18/README.md

+In this tutorial, you will learn how to:

-3. Install and test the **`SCICoNE`** pipeline on HPC
+1. Install and test the **`SCICoNE`** pipeline on HPC
-4. Running SCICoNE on simulate_data to reconstructs the history of copy number events
+2. Running SCICoNE on simulate_data to reconstructs the history of copy number events

 ***
 #### Login HPC: (need to connect to Yale's **VPN** if off campus)